lgiese/lgiese.boat.io/cam_engl.md

     /etc/ . /cron.d/crontab

 <p> The script will now be executed once per minute.
-Detailed description handling with crontab can be found here: </p>[https://github.com/mileusna/crontab](https://github.com/mileusna/crontab)
+Detailed description handling with crontab can be found here: <a  href="https://github.com/mileusna/crontab">https://github.com/mileusna/crontab</a></p>

 <p>There are a lot of possible ways for a water-resistant camera integration.
 On deck of the TURTLE, the Raspberry has been laid into a waterproof box, the camera tentative wrapped with foil.
 But there are countless ideas online.
-For example 3d printing cases:</p> [https://tinkererblog.wordpress.com/2015/07/28/how-i-designed-a-compact-weatherproof-raspberry-pi-case/](https://tinkererblog.wordpress.com/2015/07/28/how-i-designed-a-compact-weatherproof-raspberry-pi-case/)
+For example 3d printing cases: <a href="https://tinkererblog.wordpress.com/2015/07/28/how-i-designed-a-compact-weatherproof-raspberry-pi-case/">https://tinkererblog.wordpress.com/2015/07/28/how-i-designed-a-compact-weatherproof-raspberry-pi-case/</a></p>

 <p>To move the camera vertial and horizontal a "Pan-Tilt HAT" by Pimoroni Ltd. has been additionally integrated.</p>